SmithWillSuffice/ohanga-pai/content/questions/027_without_government_no_unemployment.md

 defines the currency unit.

 If you have no currency then no one is seeking to exchange their labour for getting those scorepoints.
-So there is no unemployment.
+So there is no unemployment *in that currency* but there could be unemployment in some other currency (namely whoever is imposing the obligations to earn that currency) but then they are some sort of $\mathfrak{G}$.

+You now see the mental problem with those who think "unemployment" is a natural phenomenon?

 Thus, no matter how you slice things, unemployment is created by
 $\mathfrak{G}$.
 Of one form or another.
 Steve Keen was wrong.

-But of course, to be generous, Keen is using hios own *different* definition of unemployment, which presumably has the idle rich being "unemployed" (not wage earning).
-MMT sees things differently,. the existence of those people is a loss of real output, and an effective rent on the labour of everyone else who is producing real goods for society.
+But of course, to be generous, Keen is using his own *different* definition of unemployment, which presumably has the idle rich being "unemployed" (not wage earning).
+MMT sees things differently.
+The existence of those people is a loss of real output, and an effective rent on the labour of everyone else who is producing real goods for society.
 But still, those idle slackers are not unemployed.
 They are just *not working*.
 If they are not *seeking* to exchange their labour time for the currency then they are fully employed.

+Definitions matter for civilized discourse.
+But the point of this article goes beyond the word games and political linguistic gymnastics.
+The real point is to see how we can obtain a better society.
+It is clearly by producing real output everyone needs for a decent sort of life, not in excess, just decent.
+And by the Twentieth century we had the collective means to achieve this goal.
+It was political choice that prevented humanity from realizing this goal.
+Neoliberalism (of both left-wing and right-wing varieties) succumbed to the neo-darwinist disease of thinking competition is good, and if the evil hand of government was just relaxed more we'd find a decent society.

+I am afraid that is not how political economy based on a monetary system ever works.
+I mean literally *afraid* because this ideology is a cause of so much unnecessary suffering.
+Base case suffering is involuntary unemployment $\Rightarrow$ people seeking unsuccessfully to exchange their labour for the currency.
+There is little indication this baleful ideology will be dying off any time soon.
+We are infested with neoliberals, and we have friends and neighbours who are neoliberals without even knowing it, it is soaked and dyed into the popular culture.

 ## What Do We Really Want?